CommonGateway/SimXMLToZGWBundle/README.md

     > Note: this is kebab-case.
 Also read: [naming your package](https://packagist.org/about#naming-your-package)

     *   Check the autoload field to be set accordingly.
-    *   Open PetStoreBundle.php and change the Bundle `name` and `namespace`.
+    *   Open SimXMLToZGWBundle.php and change the Bundle `name` and `namespace`.
 The namespace should be the same as your package name in `composer.json` but in CamelCase.
 So `common-gateway/pet-store-bundle` becomes `CommonGateway/SimXMLToZGWBundle`
     *   Rename the `/Service` and `/ActionHandler` accordingly (or delete if not used).
-    *   Rename the `/DependencyInjection/PetStoreExtension.php` to your `BundleNameExtension.php`
+    *   Rename the `/DependencyInjection/SimXMLToZGWExtension.php` to your `BundleNameExtension.php`
     *   Rename the `/Resources/config/services.yaml` namespaces

 ### Adding schemas